-- I.) Students enter school "Kindergarten Ready" as defined by Kentucky's Common Kindergarten Entry Screener, the BRIGANCE - 75% of graduating students capable of testing that received services while enrolled are "Kindergarten Ready". - 100% of Preschool students not graduating capable of testing; and graduating students capable of testing, who are not "Kindergarten Ready", will increase their total score on the Brigance by the end of the school year. - 100% of students ages 3-6 will transition to Kindergarten with an active IEP or 504 plan, as eligible. - II.)
-Students make gains toward age-appropriate speech-language skills. - 75% of graduating students that received services while enrolled have age-appropriate speech-language skills. - 80% of students increase their Growth Scale Values by producing fewer speech/language errors or increasing correct responses and making gains towards age-appropriate speech/language development. - 100% of students using a hearing device and assistive technology receive daily equipment checks to ensure proper functioning and receive supplies/repairs as needed during the school day. - III.)
-Students have access to LHSC's Early Learning Center. - 100% of students from low-income eligible families have access to the scholarship program and child care assistance program (CCAP). - IV.)
-Families are prepared for their child to enter Kindergarten.
+- I) Students enter school "Kindergarten Ready" as defined by Kentucky's Common Kindergarten Entry Screener, the BRIGANCE - 55% of graduating students capable of testing that received services while enrolled are "Kindergarten Ready". - 100% of Preschool students not graduating capable of testing; and graduating students capable of testing, who are not "Kindergarten Ready", will increase their total score on the Brigance by the end of the school year. - 100% of students ages 3-6 will transition to Kindergarten with an active IEP or 504 plan, as eligible. - II) Students make gains toward age-appropriate speech-language skills. - 50% of graduating students have age-appropriate speech-language skills. - 50% of students meet their treatment goals by the end of the school year. - 80% of students increase their Growth Scale Values by producing fewer speech/language errors or increasing correct responses and making gains towards age-appropriate speech/language development. - 100% of students using a hearing device and assistive technology receive daily equipment checks to ensure proper functioning and receive supplies/repairs as needed during the school day. - III) Students have access to HSC's Early Learning Center. - 100% of students from low-income eligible families have access to the scholarship program and child care assistance program (CCAP).